An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Allergic reactions to the sedatives or anesthetics

-- Asthma attacks in susceptible patients
+- Asthma attacks in susceptible people

-In very severe cases of pneumonia or when the diagnosis is unclear, particularly in patients with a damaged immune system, a lung biopsy may be required.
+In very severe cases of pneumonia or when the diagnosis is unclear, particularly in people with a damaged immune system, a lung biopsy may be required.
 A lung biopsy involves taking some tissue from the lungs and examining it under a microscope.

 This procedure typically uses a needle inserted between the ribs to draw fluid out of the lung for analysis.
 It is known by a number of names, including: